fr4ct4ldemo/Glorious/README.md

 ---

-## Web Dashboard
+## Landing Page / Web Dashboard

-Glorious includes a full web dashboard built with Flask and Discord OAuth2.
+Glorious includes a public landing page built with Flask that serves as the bot's invite page.

 **Starting the dashboard**